-Selling and flipping websites is a great way to make money from your online properties.
+Website flipping is a great way to make money from your online properties.

 Websites are valued according to their monthly profits and a multiplier that usually goes from 35 to 50 months.

 For example, if I have a website that makes $200 per month with Amazon Associates, it could be sold for $7,000 and up to $10,000.

-The good part is you can reinvest that money to buy new websites and improve their profits to re-sell them again.
+The good part is you can reinvest that money to buy websites and improve their profits to re-sell them again.
 It’s easier said than done though.

 However, the main point of selling a website relies on the ability to make money and monthly profits first, so you might want to stick to other website monetization strategies until you think you’ve maxed out your website’s potential before selling it.